apparebit/prettypretty/docs/src/deepdive/progressbar.md

 ### Change Is in the Air

-Prettypretty started out as a Python-only library and is transitioning to a Rust library with first-class Python support.
-I'm also leveraging the transition as an opportunity for iterating over prettypretty's public interfaces.
-Now that fluent styles have been implemented in Rust, much of the transition is complete.
+Prettypretty started out as a Python-only library and then became a Rust library with first-class Python support.
+As part of the transition, I've been iterating over prettypretty's public interfaces and lately I've been focusing on how to best interface with the terminal.
+While I didn't set out to implement a library for terminal I/O, existing Rust crates don't quite fit prettypretty's needs.
-The only major piece of functionality missing from the Rust version is terminal I/O. Or at least, some semblance of it: Prettypretty has specific and fairly unique needs when it comes to terminal I/O, notably, to interrogate a terminal for its current color theme.
-I strongly believe that the Rust version needs to offer support for that as well.
-It probably would also benefit from a minimal and easily replacable I/O driver as well.
-But those seem to be the limits of this library's functionality.
-In other words, this library still is a few releases away from the big 1.0 and those releases will likely entail some API churn.
-But that is also resulting in a cleaner, meaner API.s
+They either offer not enough or too much functionality.
+So I did implement a fairly minimal layer that interfaces with the terminal.
+Whether that can or even should be exposed to Python is unclear.
+What is clear is that prettypretty will go through a few more releases before the big 1.0 and those releases will likely entail some API churn.
+But that is also resulting in cleaner, meaner APIs...

 </div>